elescj/projects/016-codebuild-demo/README.md

 - Defined build and test phases using buildspec.yml
 - Builds triggered via GitHub webhook
 - Artifacts stored temporarily in S3

-⚠️ All AWS resources were deleted after validation to avoid ongoing costs.
-This repository contains full configuration and documentation to reproduce the pipeline.

 ## CI/CD Pipeline Walkthrough
 screenshots/